cdelieto1/cdelieto-cloudflare/README.md

-# 👷 `worker-template`

-Cassandra's first project using vanilla JS + Wrangler
+# 👷 `Cassandra's first project using vanilla JS + Wrangler for Cloudflare`

 A template for kick starting a Cloudflare worker project.